isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-(Simple) A default constructor should do more than just initialize member variables with constants.
+(Simple) A default constructor should do more than just initialize data members with constants.

 ### <a name="Rc-explicit"></a>C.46: By default, declare single-argument constructors explicit